dgaydukov/cert-aws/files/sa.md

 Security groups (SG) vs ACL
 * SG specify which traffic is allowed to/from EC2
 * ACL operates at subnet level and evaluate traffic that enter/exit subnet.
 Don't filter traffic inside same subnet.
-* ACL - stateless filtering, SG - stateful (tracks the origin of a request) filtering
+* ACL - stateless filtering, SG - stateful (if traffic allowed inbound it also allowed outbound) filtering You can't block specific IP with SG, you need to use NACL

 To monitor traffic you can use
 * VPC traffic mirroring (it copies traffic and send it to NLB with a UDP listener)